quanteda/quanteda/README.md

 Note on problems with CRAN binary mac build on OS X
 ---------------------------------------------------

-`dfm()` fails when using the binary build from CRAN for v0.9.9-24 on Mac platforms with OS X El Capitain, Yosemite, or Mavericks.
+`dfm()` fails when using the binary build from CRAN for v0.9.9-24 on Mac platforms with OS X El Capitan, Yosemite, or Mavericks.
 (See [Issue \#519](https://github.com/kbenoit/quanteda/issues/519).)
 This problem does not affect macOS (Sierra) platforms.

 Solution: Install from source.
 You will need the build tools from XCode to do this.